swiftlang/swift-evolution/proposals/0447-span-access-shared-contiguous-storage.md

 }
 ```

 Note that we use a `_read` accessor for the subscript, a requirement in order to `yield` a borrowed non-copyable `Element` (see ["Coroutines"](#Coroutines).)
-This will be updated to a final syntax at a later time, understanding that we intend the replacement to be source-compatible.
+This yields an element whose lifetime is scoped around this particular access, as opposed to matching the lifetime dependency of the `Span` itself.
+This is a language limitation we expect to resolve with a followup proposal introducing a new accessor model.
+The subscript will then be updated to use the new accessor semantics.
+We expect the updated accessor to be source-compatible, as it will provide a borrowed element with a wider lifetime than a `_read` accessor can provide.

 ##### Unchecked access to elements: